 The data is provided by the winner of the competition themselves.

 4. For which purposes is my data being processed?
 What is the legal basis?

 We process personal data required to fulfil the contractual obligations of the competition.

 Data is processed for the provision of contractually guaranteed services such as giving the prize to the winner of the competition.

 The legal basis is Art.
 6 para.
 1 b) GDPR.
 In order to execute and fulfill the competition contract, we will process the data that you provide us upon formation of the contract or in the course of the contractual relationship.
 In particular, this includes your personal data and contact information (first name, last name, date of birth, address, email address).

 b.
 Art.
 6 para 1 a) GDPR

 If you have given us your consent to process your data, we will do so for the purposes listed in the consent form.
 You may revoke your consent at any time.

 c.
 Art.
 6 para 1 f) GDPR

 We process your data in order to protect our own legitimate interests or those of third parties.
-This applies in particular to internal communication between affiliated companies and other administrative purposes.
+This applies in particular to internal communication between affiliated companies and data required for certain administrative purposes.